How Old Was Leonardo DiCaprio in ‘Titanic’? Plus More Facts About Everyone’s Favorite ’90s Movie

-With iconic scenes like Jack holding onto Rose on the bow of the ship and of course, the infamous nudity scene where Jack paints Rose "like one of your French girls," it's no wonder this James Cameron film remains vivid in all of our minds.
+With iconic scenes like Jack holding onto Rose on the bow of the ship and of course, the infamous nudity scene where Jack paints Rose “like one of your French girls,” it’s no wonder this James Cameron film — and all of the memorable quotes — remain vivid in all of our minds.

 If you’re still dazzled by Kate and Leo’s palpable chemistry even now years later, you’re not the only one.
 In an interview with Rolling Stone, Kate once recalled knowing her co-star so well, she was able to order his food for him.